top of page

 Stomach Bugs: diarrhea & vomiting

-If you would like further in depth help with a stomach bug, stomach flu, or outbreak of vomiting or diarrhea in your home, or other acute illnesses then please get in touch or make an appointment for my half hour Drop In Phone/Skype Clinic.
+If you would like further in depth help with a stomach bug, stomach flu, or outbreak of vomiting or diarrhea in your home, or other acute illnesses then please get in touch or make an appointment for my half hour Drop In Phone/Zoom Clinic.
 Existing patients and those with short queries are welcome to use my FREE 15 minute Check in appointment for advice.
-Those with more longstanding complaints should book a full Face2Face of Skype consultation.
-I work internationally via Skype or face-to-face in Brixton, London.
+Those with more longstanding complaints should book the longer 2 hour Zoom consultation.

 Common Signs or Symptoms